LockedCode

 • File-level sensitivity policy via configurable glob patterns

-• Redaction mode — replace secrets with typed placeholders
+• Redaction mode — replace secrets with typed placeholders so the model sees code structure without sensitive content

 Prompt Injection Detection